Robin Hood Energy is a small gas and electricity supplier offering both residential and business energy to Britain

 To compare all energy suppliers, including Robin Hood Energy, just pop your postcode in the box below and hit 'Compare now'.

 Beat the energy price rises

 All of the big six suppliers have raised their prices in 2019 following the Ofgem price cap increase.
 Don’t get caught out - switch to a fixed deal today!

 Robin Hood Energy scored five stars out of five in the latest survey of UK energy customers.
 The survey, run annually by uSwitch via YouGov, included more than 17,000 respondents and is the largest survey on customer satisfaction of energy suppliers.

 The Nottingham-based supplier joined the quickly expanding list of small energy providers in 2015.

-Indicative of their name, they are a not-for-profit organisation launched by Nottingham City Council, and their aim is, simply, to provide more affordable energy to the people.
+Indicative of its name, the supplier is a not-for-profit organisation launched by Nottingham City Council, and its aim is, simply, to provide more affordable energy to the people.

 The supplier is the first of its kind — a local-authority-owned energy company — since the energy market was nationalised more than 65 years ago, and Robin Hood Energy hopes to tackle fuel poverty by offering an affordable alternative to the big six.

 The supplier also works to help other communities and councils mirror their business model to establish their own local energy suppliers.